Tag Archives: commuting

 About John Brown, the author

 As a lifelong cyclist and consummate tinkerer, John operates Browns Bicycle in Richfield, MN.
 It all started for him in grade school when the bike bug bit, and that particular fever was still there.
 Now, and over the past thirty years, he has worked at every level in the bike industry.
-He is starting, like most, sweeping floors and learning anything he could about bikes.
+Starting, like most, sweeping floors and learning anything he could about bikes.
 He eventually graduated as a service manager and then as a store manager.
 Through the years, he has spent extensive time designing and sourcing bicycles and parts for some of the largest bike companies in the world.
 All the while focusing on helping as many people as possible enjoy the love of riding a bike.
 In that pursuit, he has taught classes (both scheduled and impromptu) on all things bikes.
-John also believes in helping every rider attain their optimal fit on the cycle of their dreams.
-Please feel free to stop in any time and talk about bikes, fit, and parts, or share your latest ride.
-You can also see John’s tricks and tips on the Brown Bicycle Facebook Page.
+John also believes in helping every rider attain their optimal fit on the bike of their dreams.
+Please feel free to stop in any time and talk about bikes, fit, parts, or just share your latest ride.
+You can also see more of John’s tricks and tips on the Brown Bicycle Facebook Page.

 No matter your level of bicycle riding skills, bike lights are essential to make sure you have a safe ride, day or night.
 Bike lights aren't only needed when the sun goes down.